PositiveSumData/NationalOralHealthDataPortal/Data/Youth_Risk_Behavior_Survey/README.md

 ## Orientation & Stewardship

-YRBS is designed adn operated by the CDC in condjunction with states, school districts, and territories.
+YRBS is designed by the CDC and conducted in collaboration with states, school districts, and territories.
 Consolidated datasets are published on the [CDC YRBS website](https://www.cdc.gov/healthyyouth/data/yrbs/data.htm) every other year for national, state, and school district levels.
 The complex sample design requires statistical software for analysis.
 The [CDC's YRBS Explorer"](https://yrbs-explorer.services.cdc.gov/#/) tool enables users to obtain pre-analyzed measures and population stratifications for a limited set of measures.

 The YRBS explorer was used to obtain YRBS data for the National Oral Health Data Portal project.
 Data were downloaded in December, 2020.